PrincessStelllar/Cobblemon-Overclocked/DEVELOPMENT.md

 # Update all of the hashes of the files to included in the modpack
 packwiz refresh

-# Create CurseForge client + server .zipz in build/
+# Create CurseForge client + server .zips in build/
 .bin/build

 # Update a specific file